-Fortunately for me (and you), Eric Barker seems to think the same way and as such researches the shit out of common wisdom that is all too often common, but frequently not very wise.
+Fortunately for me (and you), Eric Barker seems to think the same way and researches the shit out of common wisdom that is all too often common but frequently not very wise.

 He opens up the book by telling you about a girl who couldn’t feel any pain.

 Mine was, ‘Oo baby, that would be so awesome!’

 But of course, it’s not awesome it’s a major problem.
 Pain is there to alert us to something that’s wrong and if we cannot feel it, we cannot do anything to rectify it.

 In fact, we can exacerbate matters.
 Imagine not knowing you have a hairline fracture in your leg as you set off out for a long run.

 I’m sure every now and then you’ve bitten your tongue, right?
 It hurts, doesn’t it?
 Our first response is to back right and off and eat our food differently.

 People who cannot feel pain cannot do that, and a common problem for them is something as benign as biting their tongue leading to abscesses forming an infection setting in.

 Barker will tell you why being confident is a bonus and also why it can be a curse.

 Why it’s great to suck up to people to get on in the workplace, and why it won’t help you get on at all.